compujuckel/assettoserver-docs/docs/faq.md

 ### How do I enable Teleportation? {#teleportation}

-For teleporting, three things have to be done:
+For teleporting, two things have to be done:

-- Requiring a minimum CSP version
 - Allowing cars in the entry list to teleport
 - Adding teleport destinations to the `csp_extra_options.ini`